 Using Assets Query Language (AQL) syntax

-Assets Query Language (AQL) is a language format used in Assets in Jira Service Management to create search queries for one or more objects.
-Using AQL, you can return any object or group of objects in Assets in a search, filter objects, modify objects, create custom fields, automation, and more.
+Assets Query Language (AQL) is a language format used in Assets to create search queries for one or more objects.
+Using AQL, you can return any object or group of objects in a search, filter objects, modify objects, create custom fields, automate processes, and more.

-AQL can be used in the Advanced AQL search, or within an Assets object custom field.
-This is one of Assets' most powerful and dynamic features.
+AQL can be used in the Advanced AQL search or within an object custom field.
+It is one of Assets' most powerful and dynamic features.

 Basic syntax

 The basic syntax of an AQL query is <attribute> <operator> <value/function>.
-One or more objects is returned by the query when the attributes of these objects match the operator and value specified.
+When the attributes of the objects match the operator and value specified, one or more objects will be returned by the query.

 Example: Owner = "Ted Anderson"